“With God all things are possible.”

 An amazing yellow Labrador retriever from Savage River Lodge in Western Maryland captured Evans’ heart who then created a most joyous coffee table book called Bodhi: The All American Lodge Dog, released in 2007.
 For many years Bodhi welcomed lodge guests with open paws.
 He loved to have his picture taken, inspiring a series of calendars featuring whimsical, sentimental and often humorous scenes that eventually led to the coffee table book.

 While North American wildlife remains a passionate interest, his love is still in his own backyard.
 Over the years, Evans has made hundreds of trips to his favorite pond in Baltimore’s Patterson Park, better known for soccer games and summer concerts than wood ducks and yellow-bellied sapsuckers.
-An astounding 130 bird species, and many other natural treasures, have been discovered in this urban oasis for a book to be titled The Miracle Pond, slated for a fall 2012 release.
+An astounding 130 bird species, and many other natural treasures, have been discovered in this urban oasis for a book to be titled The Miracle Pond, released in 2015.